 You can access an instance details view by selecting the instance and clicking View Details on the action items bar or by clicking directly on the instance name.
-For more information about what information is available on the instance details view, refer to Viewing instance details.
+For more information about what information is available on the instance details view, refer to Viewing instance details(see page 245).